hlilab/hlilab.github.io/_pages/home.md

 widely used formats (e.g. [SAM][sam] and [GFA][gfa]) and also work on data compression (e.g. [ropebwt2][rb2] and [bgt][bgt]), population genetics (e.g.
 [PSMC][psmc]) and single-cell sequencing (e.g. [lianti][lianti]).
 Some of our
-work is fundamental to the analysis of high-throughput sequence data and used by thousands of researchers across the world.
+tools are essential to the applications of high-throughput sequence data and among the most widely used in the field of bioinformatics.

 <!--
 In the past, we have analyzed single-cell sequence data to investigate mosaic